Bad Reputation (Joan Jett song)

 "Bad Reputation" is a rock song co-written and recorded by Joan Jett from her debut album of the same name.
-Though it was initially only released as a single in Germany, it remains one of her signature songs.
+It remains one of her signature songs.

 Accolades

 In 2009, it was named the 29th best hard rock song of all time by VH1.
 It is the highest-ranked song by a woman on the list.
 In 2021, it was listed at No. 249 on Rolling Stone's "Top 500 Greatest Songs of All Time".

 Video

 A music video was made in 1982 after the huge success of "I Love Rock 'n' Roll".
 The video, directed by David Mallet, is a re-enactment of 23 record labels rejecting Jett's first solo album and her subsequent rise to the top of the charts with "I Love Rock 'n' Roll".
 Kenny Laguna, cofounder of Blackheart Records, appears in a cameo as the Warner Bros. executive.

-However, the song can be heard played loudly on a jukebox in a bar at the beginning of the "I Love Rock 'n' Roll" music video.
+At the start of the "I Love Rock 'n' Roll" music video, Bad Reputation is loudly playing in the jukebox.